splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 Search for traces with errors
 ===================================

+Customer support shares a trace ID which Alex uses to

 As most reports happened in the weeks following the release of the recommendation service, Alex opens Trace Analyzer and sets the time range to the last hour for the recommendation service in production.
 To narrow down the search further, they switch :guilabel:`Errors only`.